Discriminative Sampling of Proposals in Self-Supervised Transformers for Weakly Supervised Object Localization: Introduction

-Class activation mapping (CAMs) methods are commonly employed to perform WSOL with convolutional neural networks (CNNs)~\cite{belharbi2022fcam,choe2019attention,lee2019ficklenet,rahimi2020pairwise,singh2017hide,wei2021shallow,wei2017object,xue2019danet,yang2020combinational,yun2019cutmix,zhang2020rethinking,zhang2018self}.
-These methods allow producing a spatial activation map highlight features belonging to a particular class using features from the penultimate layer \cite{zhou2016learning} of a CNN.
-Strong activation of a map indicates potential presence of the corresponding class, allowing for object localization.
-To improve the robustness of these maps, several techniques have been proposed to obtain maps from different layers by utilizing gradient information \cite{fu2020axiom, selvaraju2017grad, chattopadhay2018grad}.
-Despite their popularity, CAM methods have limitations leading to inaccurate localizations.
-Activation maps tend to focus on small discriminant area of objects -- common to different instance of an object belonging to a specific class.
-Current efforts in WSOL task are focusing on improving the CAMs by covering the full object.
+Commonly used methods for weakly supervised object localization are based on class activation maps (CAMs) built on top of standard convolutional neural networks (CNNs)~\cite{belharbi2022fcam,choe2019attention,lee2019ficklenet,rahimi2020pairwise,singh2017hide,wei2021shallow,wei2017object,xue2019danet,yang2020combinational,yun2019cutmix,zhang2020rethinking,zhang2018self}.
+These methods allow producing a spatial class activation map highlighting features belonging to a particular class using features from the penultimate layer \cite{zhou2016learning} of a CNN.
+Strong activation of a map indicates the potential presence of the corresponding class, allowing for object localization.
+To improve the robustness of CAM methods, several techniques have been proposed to obtain maps from different layers by utilizing gradient information \cite{fu2020axiom, selvaraju2017grad, chattopadhay2018grad}.
+Despite their popularity, CAM methods have limitations leading to inaccurate localization.
+Activation maps tend to focus on small discriminant areas of objects \cite{belharbi2022fcam, belharbi2022tcam} -- common to different instances of an object belonging to a specific class.
+Current efforts in the WSOL litterature focus on improving the CAMs to cover the full object.
+However, for aerial cell tower photos, regions of interest (RoI) are quite small relative to the entire images, and can be quite distant from the drone.
+Hence, current CAM-based methods produce bloby results, and are unable to adequately localize objects \cite{belharbi2022fcam, murtaza2022constrained}.